Terms of Service

 (g) “Services” or “Service” refers to one or more of Provider’s recruitment document processing services available over the internet as described on Provider’s website https://www.sovren.com/resources/, as Provider may change such services and features from time to time, in its sole discretion.

-Provider will make the Services available at specified internet URLs (“endpoint(s)”) using credentials supplied by Provider, which Recipient must keep confidential, to be accessed by Recipient’s client software using an Application Programming Interface (API) described by Provider.
+Provider will make the Services available at specified internet URLs (“Endpoint(s)”) using credentials supplied by Provider, which Recipient must keep confidential, to be accessed by Recipient’s client software using an Application Programming Interface (API) described by Provider.
 For the avoidance of doubt, the full Endpoint and all information thereof is to be considered as Confidential Information.

 Provider makes available an optional endpoint (the “EU Endpoint”) within the borders of the European Union (EU), and it is Recipient’s responsibility to ensure that Recipient Data which is subject to the EU or Swiss privacy standards is directed only to the EU Endpoint.
 Use of an endpoint in a service region is available only with credentials and credits purchased specifically for use in that region’s endpoint.

 Deprecation Policy: Provider will attempt in good faith not to make a breaking change to its API more than one time in any rolling 12-month period; provided, however, if Recipient does not upgrade to the current version of the Services then Recipient waives any and all support from Provider as to the Services and Provider disclaims all representations and warranties otherwise applicable to such Services.
 If Provider makes a breaking change to its API, Provider will endeavor to provide a reasonable transition period in which the old API is still available for use.
 A change to an API method that does not constitute a breaking change if it adds new methods, augments existing methods with additional optional parameters (or, non-optional parameters that have default values), or augments the output to add new nodes.